Matrix multiplied: hybrid approaches to printmaking

 Featured Artists

-Frol Boundin, Michele Burgess, Jennifer Chen, Evelyn Contreras, Bill Kelly, Chris Lahti, Kelvin Lopez, Joan Mathison, Kimiko Miyoshi, Chris Padilla, Yvette Roman, Sibyl Rubottom, José Hugo Sánchez, Neil Shigley, Tava Tadesco, and Clayton West.
+Frol Boundin, Michele Burgess, Jennifer Chen, Evelyn Contreras, Bill Kelly, Chris Lahti, Steve Gibson, Kelvin Lopez, Joan Mathison, Kimiko Miyoshi, Chris Padilla, Yvette Roman, Casey Rubenfeld, Sibyl Rubottom, José Hugo Sánchez, Neil Shigley, Tava Tedesco, and Clay West.

 About Curator Danielle Deery